epic-collab/epic-collab.github.io/competition.md

 title: 2023 competition
 ---

-For our 2023 competition, teams will compete to see who can best use measures of physiology to model moment-to-moment ratings of two elementary components of emotional experience: feelings of valence and arousals.
-Afterwards, these teams researchers will collaborate on a paper that describes the competition results and future directions for improving the accuracy and generalizability of emotion recognition research. <br><br>Each team will be eligible to receive (a) $300 USD for participation, and (b) one of three $200 USD performance-based award.
-To express interest in joining the competition, please fill out this <a href = "https://forms.gle/gUtxGkgHbTkyhcaQ9">form</a> by end-of-day March 30.
+For our 2023 competition, 12 teams (50 researchers) competed to see who can best use measures of physiology to model moment-to-moment ratings of two elementary components of emotional experience: feelings of valence and arousals.

+Challenge details will be (a) reviewed at 2023 Affective Computing + Intelligence Interaction Conference workshop in September, and (b) described in a forthcoming manuscript co-authored by the teams and the competition organizers.

 ***
 ## Competition Overview